BroNils/LINE-WebChat/README.md

     - Square Chat
     - Person Chat
     - SendImage
+- Authentication
+    - Login with email & pass

 <br><br>
 If you have an idea for new feature, you can contact [me](http://line.me/ti/p/MB6mnZWbu_).